 MLA Style is used primarily for humanities, art and language studies.
 It’s designed to be flexible enough for the writer while making it easy for users to read your paper and find the sources used to create it.

 A Works Cited List is always included at the end of your paper.
-If you’ve used endnotes, the Notes Page will precede your Works Cited List.
+If you’ve used footnotes or endnotes, the Notes Page will precede your Works Cited List.
 Remember to follow your instructor’s guidelines when researching and writing your paper.

 The easiest way to create a Works Cited List is to prepare a Working Bibliography as you start your research paper.
 This is a rough list of all the sources you consult along with pertinent information, such as author, publisher, title, etc. Include a brief summary of the source and why you think it might be useful.

 When you’ve finished your paper and are ready to tackle the Works Cited List, go back to your Working Bibliography (the rough draft of your listed sources) and start organizing it into your Works Cited page.
+A Working Bibliography is also known as a preliminary bibliography.

 Formatting a Works Cited List